Zinsser SmartCoat 150

-The Zinsser SmartCoat 150 is a 150 mi annual ARCA Menards Series race held at Mid-Ohio Sports Car Course in Lexington, Ohio.
+The Zinsser SmartCoat 150 was a 150 mi annual ARCA Menards Series race held at Mid-Ohio Sports Car Course in Lexington, Ohio.

 History

 ARCA first ran a race at Mid-Ohio in 1965.
 The 252 mi, 150-lap race was run on May 18 on the original 15-turn circuit and was won by Jack Bowsher.
 On October 8, 2019, ARCA announced that it would return to the track for the 2020 season with a race on Friday, May 29, on the same weekend as the Xfinity Series race there, which was previously in August.
 However, that year, those races would be cancelled due to the COVID-19 pandemic.
 They were added back on the schedule for 2021, but now on the first weekend in June due to Memorial Day (and therefore, the races at Charlotte) being late in 2021.
 The dishwashing soap company Dawn was announced as the title sponsor of the ARCA race at Mid-Ohio on May 14, 2021.
 The 2022 race was moved from June to July.
 In 2023, Dawn moved their title sponsorship to the spring ARCA race at Kansas while the paint and primer brand Zinsser SmartCoat became the title sponsor of the race at Mid-Ohio.